neptune-ai/docs/docs/integrations/xgboost.rst

 Logged model
 ^^^^^^^^^^^^
-The model (Booster) is logged to Neptune after last boosting iteration.
-If you run cross validation, you get model for each fold.
+The model (Booster) is logged to Neptune after the last boosting iteration.
+If you run cross-validation, you get a model for each fold.

 .. image:: ../_static/images/xgboost/xgboost_model.png
    :target: ../_static/images/xgboost/xgboost_model.png